BY-LAWS FOR THE SAN DIEGO CHAPTER OF THE NATIONAL ASSOCIATION OF TEACHERS OF SINGING

 C. Treasurer’s report

 E. New Business

 Article XII.
 AMENDMENTS

-A. This constitution may be amended by a two third vote of chapter membership, provided the proposed amendment has been presented to the membership in writing at least fourteen days in advance of voting.
+A. These By-Laws may be amended by a two-thirds vote of chapter membership, provided the proposed amendment has been presented to the membership in writing at least fourteen days in advance of voting.

 Article XIII.
 ROBERT'S RULES OF ORDER

-In all instances not specified in the By-Laws, The Robert’s Rules of Order Revised will be the governing authority.
-The revisions to the By-Laws were submitted in July of 1980, May of 2004, June of 2007, May of 2009, and November of 2014.
+A. In all instances not specified in the By-Laws, The Robert’s Rules of Order Revised will be the governing authority.
+The revisions to the By-Laws were submitted in July of 1980, May of 2004, June of 2007, May of 2009, November of 2014, and October of 2021.